thirteensuits/TheMala_v0.1/README.md

 There are three smart contract addresses that can be configured in the config.json with their respective ABIs in the config subfolder located in the public folder:

- - BRANCH_SBT_ADDRESS -- this smart contract acts as the barcode for the product; products are purchased by minting NFTs from this contract.
+ - BRANCH_SBT_ADDRESS -- this smart contract acts as the barcode for the product; products are purchased by minting SBTs from this contract.
    - corresponds to abi.json

- - TOKEN_ADDRESS -- this smart contract is engaged during the claim process and provides loyalty tokens to reward those who purchase the product while also ensuring that each minted NFT can only undergo the claim process once - i.e. one NFT can only claim one product.
+ - TOKEN_ADDRESS -- this smart contract is engaged during the claim process and provides loyalty tokens to reward those who purchase the product while also ensuring that each minted SBT can only undergo the claim process once - i.e. one NFT can only claim one product.
    - corresponds to token_abi.json

  - PAYMENT_ADDRESS -- this smart contract acts as the paymaster, designating how much of the proceeds from the sale of the product is due to each product owner, and allowing each product owner to claim their share of the proceeds in real time; as such, this contract is executable only by the product owners.